Blacktown Hospital: History

 A Volunteer Service was established in 1969 following a meeting of the Hospital Auxiliary.
 Volunteer roles originally included cleaning thermometers, filing patient records, cleaning slides in Pathology, rolling bandages, collecting X-rays, counting tablets in Pharmacy, feeding patients, feeding babies for adoption, writing letters for patients, folding nappies, attending to flowers, and washing patients' hair.

 A four-bed cardiac care unit opened in 1971.

 A new Maternity Wing opened in 1976.
 This building is currently the Regional Dialysis Centre/Admin Building.

 The first purpose-built birthing centre in NSW opened at the hospital in 1991 for low-risk mums-to-be with three birth rooms, all with en-suite.
 Beds had "pretty bedspreads", vertical drapes and plenty of light, and were designed to feel like a bedroom at home.
 Mothers-to-be were encouraged to wear their own nightgowns and use their own baby clothes, and partners and families were welcome.
 The first baby born in the unit was a baby boy weighing 4.22 kilos, to mother Marilyn Lentern and husband Paul.
 Sisters Sarah, Miriam and Bethany waited in the new lounge with their grandparents until they were beckoned in to the room to see their new brother.
 The Lenterns were presented with a basket of flowers, a photograph album and a bottle of champagne to celebrate the first birth in the centre.

 A new hospital building was completed in 1999 to meet growing healthcare demand.
 It was designed by McConel Smith & Johnson.
-This building currently houses the hospital's emergency department, some wards, clinics and operating theatres.